 Roots only thrive in moist soil.
 Dry soil equals loss of established fine root hairs, reducing overall tree growth.
 Regular deep soaking, especially when your tree is actively flowering and setting fruit, will allow the tree to do what it is designed to do – make fruit!

 A drought-stressed tree will swing back and forth between having too many or too few fine feeder roots as it strives for root-to-shoot balance, instead of focusing energy on fruit production.
-Soil that’s too wet with no drying period reduces tree health as uptake of oxygen by the roots is limited, limiting the tree’s ability to photosynthesise and starving your tree of vital sunlight energy.
+Soil that’s too wet with no drying period reduces tree health by limiting the roots oxygen uptake, which restricts the tree’s ability to photosynthesise and starves it of vital sunlight energy.

-Feeding your tree the right nutrients at the right time will promote strong growth and bountiful harvests – that’s why we give your tree a free feed with every prune (if desired)!
+Feeding your tree the right nutrients at the right time will promote strong growth and bountiful harvests.
+Signs of nutrient deficiency include yellowing of the leaves or the leaf veins.

 All soil loves a generous and regular serve of compost and mulch.
 Lots of compost and mulch will benefit your fruit tree by improving: